"Heroes" (album): Music and lyrics

 "Sons of the Silent Age" was the only song written before the sessions began and was originally intended to be the album's title track.
 The lyrics are influenced by the works of Jacques Brel and follow several characters that are, in O'Leary's words, "part-homo superior/part-Bewlay Brothers".
 Musically, the song is noted by biographers as different than the rest of the songs on the album, in that the themes present reflect ideals from the previous decade rather than the contemporary, while O'Leary likens its sound more to that of Hunky Dory (1971) than the rest of the album.
 Biographers also consider the album's closer, "The Secret Life of Arabia", as a precursor to what Bowie would explore on Lodger.

 The instrumentals are described by Buckley as dark and gloomy.
 "Sense of Doubt" puts a repeating four-note piano motif against a set of synthesisers to paint an image of a barren landscape.
 Bowie plays the Japanese instrument koto on "Moss Garden" which, together with synths, evoke a sound resembling aeroplanes flying overhead; Bowie further emphasises his fascination with Japan by stating he's "under Japanese influence" in "Blackout".
-"Moss Garden" segues into "Neuköln", which is named after a district in Berlin of the same name.
+"Moss Garden" segues into "Neuköln", which is named after a district in Berlin.
 The track uses sound to capture the feeling of despair and desperation that the Turkish immigrants who lived there experienced.

 The majority of Low was influenced by krautrock bands such as Tangerine Dream, Kraftwerk and Neu!
 Earlier in 1977, Kraftwerk name-checked both Bowie and Iggy Pop on the title track of Trans-Europe Express, which was Kraftwerk's response to the title track of Station to Station.
 Although the influence of Kraftwerk and Harmonia are less prominent on "Heroes" in favour of Edgar Froese, Bowie paid tribute by naming the album after Neu!'s track "Hero" from their album Neu!
 '75, while "V-2 Schneider" is inspired by and named after Kraftwerk's Florian Schneider.
 However, many British listeners assumed "V-2" was a reference to the type of rockets used by the German army in World War II.
 "V-2 Schneider" is also notable for having an off-beat saxophone part played by Bowie, who began the take on the wrong beat but decided he liked it better and kept it as is.